 Take a walk sometime along Killiney's Vico Road between June and August and you will encounter a scene which has existed there for little over one century.
 The perennial undershrub, Silver Ragwort, covers a lot of the ground above the rocky shoreline with a mass of silvery white leaves and, in the summer, its heads of yellow, daisy-like flowers create a wonderful contrast to those pretty leaves.
 The plants grow to a height of 60cm and bear the flowers in dense flat-topped clusters.
 Each flower (12-20mm across) has a centre of disc florets surrounded by conspicuous, well-separated ray florets.
 The plant is downy all over, seeming to be covered in woolly felt.
 The leaves are pinnate, darker in colour above and quite light below.
-This is an introduced plant belonging to the family Asteraceae.
+Formerly known as Senecio cineraria, this is an introduced plant belonging to the family Asteraceae.

 My first record of this plant is in 1976 at Killiney, Co Dublin and I photographed it in the same area in 2007.

 If you are satisfied you have correctly identified this plant, please submit your sighting to the National Biodiversity Data Centre